hajyhia/Airbnb_Berlin_Price_predic/README.md

 # 🧠 Price Prediction of Berlin Airbnb accommodation

 Airbnb is a global online marketplace that connects people looking for accommodations with hosts who have spaces to rent.
-It operates through both a website and a mobile application, making it easy for travelers to find short-term rentals, vacation homes, and even experiences offered by locals.
+It operates through both a website and a mobile application, making it easy for travelers to find short-term rentals, vacation homes, and un even experiences offered by locals.
 Airbnb enables people to rent out their properties, apartments, or even shared spaces to travelers looking for accommodation.
 It operates through a website (www.airbnb.com) and a mobile app

 ## Key Features of Airbnb